imazen/resizer-web/content/docs/configuration-all.md

 # Configuration Reference

+`Please note - this page is nearly a year out of data, and very incomplete.
+It will be updated soon`

 This is a full reference showing how to use each setting.
 You should *not* copy this into your site.
 Only change the settings you need to, and only specify the settings you change.